goshippo/shippo-python-client/README.md

 shippo.config.api_version = "2018-02-08"
 shippo.config.verify_ssl_certs = True
 shippo.config.rates_req_timeout = 30.0
+shippo.config.timeout_in_seconds = None
+# default timeout set in the above line is:
+# 80 seconds for RequestsClient
+# 55 seconds for UrlFetchClient
 shippo.config.app_name = "Name of your Application" # Not required
 shippo.config.app_version = "Version of Application" # Not required
 ```

 ### How do I get set up?